Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/staff-of-the-forgotten-one-toa.md

 aliases: ["Staff of the Forgotten One"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Tomb of Annihilation p.
-208
+BookSource: "Tomb of Annihilation p.
+208"
 ---
 # Staff of the Forgotten One
 *Staff, artifact (requires attunement by a sorcerer, warlock, or wizard)*